mixpanel/mixpanel-react-native/README.md

 <a name="introduction"></a>
 # **Introduction**

-Welcome to the official Mixpanel React-Native Library
+Welcome to the official Mixpanel React-Native Library.

 The Mixpanel React-Native library for iOS and Android is an open source project, and we'd love to see your contributions!